softwareQinc/qpp/README.md

 ### Building using [cmake](http://www.cmake.org/)

-The current version of the repository has a `CMakeLists.txt` configuration file for building examples using [cmake](http://www.cmake.org/).
+The current version of the repository has a `./CMakeLists.txt` configuration file for building examples using [cmake](http://www.cmake.org/).
 To build an example using [cmake](http://www.cmake.org/), I recommend an out-of-source build, i.e., from the root of the project